 31st MOP in Italy

-he 31st Meeting of the Parties of the Montreal Protocol Meeting is in Rome, Italy November 4-8.
+The 31st Meeting of the Parties of the Montreal Protocol Meeting was in Rome, Italy November 4-8.

-MOPIA’s next one-day certification training class is Saturday, August 17 and September 28 in Winnipeg at Red River College.
+MOPIA’s next one-day certification training class will be set upon demand in Winnipeg at Red River College.
 Contact us for details or to register.

 Other locations may be added where interest is expressed.